-Information to Competitors
+Information to Competitors from the Protest Committee

-- 1. Protests by the Jury for Incidents on the Water - 1.1 The Jury will not usually protest for a breach of a rule of Part 2 unless they observe an apparent breach of good sportsmanship (RRS 2).
-Examples of breaches, where the Jury will consider protesting, include: - (a) deliberately or knowingly breaking a rule without justification for exoneration and not taking the appropriate penalty; - (b) intimidating other boats, often evidenced by unnecessary shouting or foul language; - (c) team tactics, sailing to benefit another boat to the detriment of your own position; - (d) sailing that results in, or is likely to result in, damage or injury or gaining a significant advantage.
+1 Protests by the Jury for Incidents on the Water

+1.1 The Jury will not usually protest for a breach of a rule of Part 2 unless they observe an apparent breach of good sportsmanship (RRS 2).
+Examples of breaches where the Jury will consider protesting, include but are not limited to:

+(a) deliberately or knowingly breaking a rule without justification for exoneration and not taking the appropriate penalty;

+(b) intimidating other boats, often evidenced by unnecessary shouting or foul language directed to other boats;

+- (c) team tactics, sailing to benefit another boat to the detriment of your own position; - (d) sailing that results in, or is likely to result in, damage or injury or gaining a significant advantage.

-2. Outside Help
+2 Outside Help

-- 2.1 A boat that receives instructions or transfers sailing gear with a coach or support boat after the preparatory signal breaks RRS 41, even if the transfer starts before the preparatory signal. - 2.2 When coach and other support boats are prohibited from entering the racing area, a boat not racing that needs to receive help must sail to the coach or support boat outside the racing area.
+2.1 A boat that receives instructions or transfers sailing gear with a support vessel after the preparatory signal breaks RRS 41, even if the transfer starts before the preparatory signal.

+2.2 When support boats are prohibited from entering the racing area, a boat not racing that needs to receive help must sail to the support vessel outside the racing area, unless she is unable to do so.